As a ResLife Resident Assistant you can help create a lively, friendly and supportive community in a BU halls of residence or UniLet area.

 We’re looking for applicants who are organised and proactive with strong communication and interpersonal skills.
 Please download the job description (pdf 108kb) for full details of the job specifications and skills required.

-Interview dates: Shortlisted applicants will need to be available for interviews during the week of 1 May 2017.
-If you're shortlisted, you will be invited to an interview via email by 5pm, 13 April 2017.
+Interview dates: Shortlisted applicants will need to be available for interviews during the week of 26 June 2017.

 Salary: The hourly rate paid will be appointed at a Grade 2 with an hourly rate of £9.76 which is inclusive of holiday pay.